Product: Report of Solar-Geophysical Activity

 Prepared jointly by the U.S. Dept. of Commerce, NOAA,

-Space Weather Prediction Center and the U.S. Air Force.
+Space Environment Center and the U.S. Air Force.

 IB.
-Solar Activity Forecast: Solar activity is expected to remain at very low levels.
+Solar Activity Forecast: Solar activity is expected to be moderate to high.
+Isolated X-class flares from Region 930 remains a possibility.

 IV.
 Penticton 10.7 cm Flux